kelsi2/swapi_doc/README.md

 # SWAPI Tutorial

-The Star Wars API (SWAPI) allows users to access a multitude of data about Star Wars including People, Films, Planets, and more!
+The Star Wars API (SWAPI) allows users to access a multitude of data about Star Wars including People, Films, Planets, and more.
 This tutorial will walk you through how to search for a movie that features Luke Skywalker.

 ## The Basics